paketo-buildpacks/pip/rfcs/0001-pip-rearchitecture.md

 as `<path/to/pip/dependency>` in this RFC).

-The buildpack runs `PYTHONUSERBASE=<path/to/pip/layer> python -m pip install <path/to/pip/dependency> --user` to install the requested version.
-Setting the `PYTHONUSERBASE` variable ensures that pip is installed to the newly created layer.
+The buildpack runs `PYTHONUSERBASE=<path/to/pip/layer> python -m pip install <path/to/pip/dependency> --user --find-links=<path/to/wheel/and/setuptools>` to install the requested version.
+Setting the
+`PYTHONUSERBASE` variable ensures that pip is installed to the newly created layer.